Karifannaa/Auto-check-EGE-math/model_results/arcee-ai_spotlight/README.md

 The arcee-ai/spotlight model offers:
 - **Moderate accuracy** (27.87% best mode across all three evaluation approaches)
-- **Exceptional quality scoring** (116-124% quality scores indicating excellent partial understanding)
+- **Good quality scoring** (59-64% quality scores indicating reasonable partial understanding)
 - **Fast evaluation** (7.6s average across all modes)
 - **Cost-effective solution** (free through OpenRouter)
 - **Complete evaluation coverage** (all three modes: with/without answer, with true solution)

 This model serves as an excellent budget option for applications where moderate accuracy is sufficient and cost is a primary concern.
 While it doesn't match the performance of premium models like Gemini, it provides reasonable results for educational, research, and development purposes.
-The consistently high quality scores (>100%) across all evaluation modes suggest the model has exceptional partial understanding of mathematical problems, often providing solutions that earn significant partial credit even when not achieving perfect scores.
+The quality scores of 59-64% across all evaluation modes suggest the model has good partial understanding of mathematical problems, often providing solutions that earn partial credit even when not achieving perfect scores.
 This makes it particularly valuable for scenarios where partial credit recognition and cost-effectiveness are important considerations.